Igna-Olivares/CodeChallenge/README.md

 - run the jar on "build/libs/code-challenge-docker-1.0.0.jar"

 For docker run this commands on the root of the project
+- "gradlew build" on Windows or "./gradlew build" on Unix
 - "docker build --build-arg JAR_FILE=build/libs/*.jar -t spring/code-challenge-docker ."
 - "docker run -p 8080:8080 docker.io/spring/code-challenge-docker"